On the EU level, radio spectrum policy has three main goals, which are:

 What is Radio Spectrum Policy?

 Radio spectrum relates to radio frequencies, which are simplistically speaking airwaves used for wireless technologies and thus is a key raw material for wireless communications.
-It is not only the basis for communication services such as wireless broadband or WiFi and the future basis for 5G; it also enables current and future services in a diverse range of application areas like:
+It is not only the basis for well-known communication services such as wireless broadband or WiFi and the future basis for 5G; it also enables current and future services in a diverse range of application areas like:

 - terrestrial broadcasting including news gathering and theatrical production (e.g. wireless microphones and cameras);